KimiaHaghgoo/smart-campus-api/README.md

 The whole thing is built around RESTful principles.
 Rooms represent physical spaces on campus (like labs and libraries), sensors are devices deployed inside those rooms (temperature monitors, CO2 trackers, etc.), and readings are the historical data points recorded by each sensor over time.

 The resource hierarchy reflects this physical structure:
-/api/v1/                               → discovery endpoint
+/api/v1/                               : discovery endpoint
-/api/v1/rooms                          → manage campus rooms
+/api/v1/rooms                          : manage campus rooms
-/api/v1/rooms/{roomId}                 → a specific room
+/api/v1/rooms/{roomId}                 : a specific room
-/api/v1/sensors                        → manage all sensors
+/api/v1/sensors                        : manage all sensors
-/api/v1/sensors/{sensorId}/readings    → historical readings for a sensor
+/api/v1/sensors/{sensorId}/readings    : historical readings for a sensor

-I built the API using **JAX-RS (Jersey 2.41)** as the REST framework, deployed on **Apache Tomcat 9** through **NetBeans**.
+I built the API using **JAX-RS** as the REST framework, deployed on **Apache Tomcat** through **NetBeans**.
 All data is stored in-memory using HashMaps — no database is used.
 JSON serialisation is handled automatically by **Jackson**.

 Key design decisions:
 - A singleton `DataStore` class holds all data so it persists between requests